 where

-where $u$ is the Dirac spinor of the leptons, $u^c$ is its charge conjugation i.e. $u^c\equiv C\bar u^T$ and the charge conjugation operator $C\equiv i\gamma_2\gamma_0$, and $\gamma_{0},\;\gamma_{2}$ are the Dirac matrices, the momentum of the relevant spinor is that as shown in Fig.~\ref{Fllll}, the coefficients $C_i^{XY}$ in Eq.~(\ref{eq13}) can be read out from the Feynman diagrams in Fig.~\ref{Fllll}.
+where $u$ is the Dirac spinor of the leptons, $u^c\equiv C\bar u^T$ is its charge conjugation, the charge conjugation operator $C\equiv i\gamma_2\gamma_0$, and $\gamma_{0},\;\gamma_{2}$ are the Dirac matrices.
+The momenta $p_1,p_2,k_1,k_2$ are defined as shown in Fig.~\ref{Fllll}, the coefficients $C_i^{XY}$ in Eq.~(\ref{eq13}) can be read out from the amplitudes relating to the Feynman diagrams Fig.~\ref{Fllll}.

-Now let us take the Feynman diagram Fig.~\ref{Fllll} (1), where $\nu_{k}$, $\nu_{l}$, $W_1$, $W_2$ appear in the loop, as an example to show how the coefficients are read out.
+To show how the coefficients are read out, now let us take the Feynman diagram Fig.~\ref{Fllll} (1) as an example, where $\nu_{k}$, $\nu_{l}$, $W_1$, $W_2$ appear in the loop.
 Firstly, according to the interactions in Sec.~\ref{sec2}, the amplitude can be written as

 where $\Gamma_{W_1},\;\Gamma_{W_2}$ are the total decay widthes of $W_1,\;W_2$ bosons respectively.
-The integrals appearing in Eq.~(\ref{a3}) can be calculated by using LOOP-TOOLs~\cite{Denner:1991kt,Hahn:1998yk}, hence to start the further calculations and to follow the conventions in LOOP-TOOLs we define the functions as follows:
+The integrals appearing in Eq.~(\ref{a3}) can be calculated by using Loop-Tools~\cite{Denner:1991kt,Hahn:1998yk}, hence for the further calculations, we define the functions following the conventions in Loop-Tools as